Skilder

 Key Types

-Skilder provides three types of API keys:
+Skilder provides two types of API keys:

 TypePrefixCreated FromScope